Bowls of protein

 Whey Protein Isolate (WPI)

-WPI is the most concentrated form of whey protein available as an ingredient, and it contains over 90% protein.
-It is a good protein source for individuals with lactose intolerance as it contains little or no lactose.
-WPIs are also very low in fat.
+Most concentrated form of whey protein available as an ingredient, with over 90% protein.
+Contains little or no lactose.
+Very low in fat.
+Considered a “fast acting” protein for its fast absorption.

 Hydrolyzed Whey Protein or Hydrolyzates